DiMaker DiMaker Айырмашылық неде?

 https://dimaker.app/api/v1/create/

-with the data listed below.
+with the specified data below.

 • secure*

-The token (string, 36 characters)
+Token (string, 36 characters)

 • doc_id*